Jack Black: 2000s

-He voiced the title role in Kung Fu Panda, which grossed on its opening day, June 6, 2008, as well as Kung Fu Panda 2 and Kung Fu Panda 3; this is his favorite role, and he praises the tutoring of co-star and two-time Academy Award winner Dustin Hoffman.
+He voiced the title role in Kung Fu Panda, which grossed on its opening day, June 6, 2008, as well as Kung Fu Panda 2 Kung Fu Panda 3 and Kung Fu Panda 4; this is his favorite role, calling it “the role of a lifetime” and he praises the tutoring of co-star and two-time Academy Award winner Dustin Hoffman.
 In addition to Kung Fu Panda (2008), He provided the voice of the main character, roadie Eddie Riggs, in the heavy metal–themed action-adventure video game Brütal Legend, for which he won the Best Voice award at the Spike Video Game Awards in 2009.

-2009–2014: Box office bombs

-In 2009 he appeared in the post-Super Bowl episode of The Office along with Cloris Leachman and Jessica Alba in a fake movie within the show.
-He starred in the Harold Ramis directed adventure comedy Year One (2009) alongside Michael Cera.
+In 2009, he appeared in the post-Super Bowl episode of The Office along with Cloris Leachman and Jessica Alba in a fake movie within the show.
+He starred in the Harold Ramis-directed adventure comedy Year One (2009) alongside Michael Cera.
 In April 2009, Black starred in an episode of Yo Gabba Gabba!, in which he vocalized children songs, such as "It's Not Fun to Get Lost", "Friends", and "The Goodbye Song".
 Black voiced Darth Vader in Bad Lip Reading's parodies of the Star Wars original trilogy on YouTube.

+2010s

 In 2010, Black made a guest appearance on Community and also guest-starred on Nickelodeon's iCarly in an episode titled, "iStart a Fan War".
 Black has appeared numerous times on the "untelevised TV network" short film festival Channel 101, created by Dan Harmon and Rob Schrab, starring in the shows Computerman, Timebelt, and Laserfart.
 He also provided an introduction for the unaired sketch comedy Awesometown, donning a Colonial-era military uniform.
 In the introduction, he claims to be George Washington and takes credit for the accomplishments of other American presidents such as Thomas Jefferson and Abraham Lincoln.
 His next film, The Big Year, a competitive birdwatching comedy co-starring Owen Wilson, Steve Martin, and JoBeth Williams, was released in October 2011.
 Black garnered a second Golden Globe Award nomination, this time in the category Best Actor in a Comedy, for his 2011 starring role in Richard Linklater's black comedy Bernie.
 He played as real-life murderer Bernie Tiede, a funeral director in a small East Texas town, who befriends and eventually murders a rich widow, played by Shirley MacLaine.
 Black's subdued portrayal, authentic East Texas accent, and musical talent – he sings several gospel hymns as well as "Seventy-six Trombones" – had Roger Ebert describing Black's work as "one of the performances of the year."
 He presented the tribute to Led Zeppelin when the band was named as 2012 recipients of Kennedy Center Honors.
-In 2016, Black joined the climate change documentary show Years of Living Dangerously as one of its celebrity correspondents.
-In 2018, Black appeared in the music video for Gorillaz song "Humility".